Graduate School Application, Transcripts and Process

 Deadlines tend to occur in December, January, and February.
-Schools vary, so check out the Peterson's Guide to Graduate/Professional School or the university's website and see what the deadlines are at the programs that interest you.
-There may be different deadlines to apply to the university's graduate division, individual graduate department/program, and fellowships/financial aid.
+Schools vary, so check each graduate school's website to see the deadlines.
+There may be different deadlines to apply to the university's graduate division, the individual graduate program that interests you, and fellowships or other financial aid.

 While graduate school application deadlines vary, most will be in the December-February period.
 Given the above, it is wise to have your scores by fall of the year in which you will be applying (some 10 or so months before entrance).
 This will give you time to ensure that your scores are available in advance of the deadline, and possibly to repeat the test if necessary.
 A good piece of advice is to assume that nothing will work right and plan for plenty of time to correct errors.
 Hopefully, your application will experience smooth sailing.
 Further, if you are applying for a fellowship, you may need to meet earlier deadlines.
 So, determine a time that will allow for some preparation free of other major demands to take the test.
 See our page on test scores for more information.